 - The vas deferens carries sperm and is thus essential for reproduction.
 But in humans and other mammals, the vas deferens takes a strange detour up and over the ureter, the tube that carries urine from the kidneys to the bladder [Dawkins2009, pg.
 364-365].
 Again, this detour makes perfect sense from evolutionary history, but no one would ever "design" the system this way.
 Another questionable feature of the male reproductive system is the prostate gland.
-In a substantial fraction of the human male population, the prostate continues to grow through middle age, squeezing the urethra, making urination difficult or even painful, and, in some cases, resulting in kidney damage.
-Evidently this was not a problem for most of evolutionary history, since extra fertility is a reproductive advantage when one is young, and relatively few men lived past 50 years [Coyne2009, pg.
+In a substantial fraction of the human male population, the prostate continues to grow through middle age, squeezing the urethra, making urination difficult or even painful, and, in some cases, resulting in kidney damage or even death.
+Evidently this was not a problem for most of evolutionary history, when relatively few men lived past 50 years, but it is a significant health problem today for men worldwide [Coyne2009, pg.
 84].

 - Many persons suffer from back ailments, due to a skeletal design that clearly has been adapted from four-footed ancestors [Miller1999, pg.
 101; Dawkins2009, pg.
 369].
 Another byproduct of our adaptation from four-footed ancestors, which causes considerable misery for those prone to sinus headaches, is that human sinuses drain through a hole at the top instead of at the bottom [Dawkins2009, pg.
 370].

-- Humans are subject to over 500 genetic disorders, and doubtless many more will be identified in the coming years with the explosion of genome sequence data.
-Cystic fibrosis, a debilitating and often lethal disorder, typically involves one or more mutations (substitutions or deletions) in a handful of nucleotides.
-Similarly, Huntington's disease, a fatal neurological disorder resulting in uncontrollable body movements and dementia, has been narrowed down to errors at a specific spot on chromosome four [Avise2010, pg.
+- Humans are subject to over 500 other genetic disorders, and doubtless many more will be identified in the coming years with the explosion of genome sequence data.
+Cystic fibrosis, a debilitating and often lethal disorder that affects not only the lungs, but also the pancreas, liver and kidneys, results from mutations in the "CFTR" gene in chromosome seven.
+Similarly, Huntington's disease, a fatal neurological disorder resulting in uncontrollable body movements and dementia, has been narrowed down to mutations at a specific spot on chromosome four [Avise2010, pg.
 52-55].